Dog Sled Trips with Musher Erik Simula

 - Our dog teams can pull a group of about 350 pounds, plus the weight of the musher.

 - When you make your reservation we will ask for the weights of your group members and help you plan the trip accordingly.
-In the past there has been some flexibility on this weight limit, but the team this winter is slightly smaller.
-If Erik thinks a pair of riders may go over the weight limit, you can do the interpretive time together, and then go out individually — this is a always the best way to get memorable photos!
+If Erik thinks a pair of riders may go over the weight limit, you can do the interpretive time together, and then go out individually — this is always the best way to get memorable photos!

 - Our mushing program takes one dog sled out on a trip at a time.
 If your group includes a larger number of riders than will work for one trip, we can schedule back-to-back trips.
 There will be an initial group orientation, then the rest of the group can enjoy our warm lodge or wait in the tipi while the first group goes out.
 Plan to get photos as your friends or family members take off and return in the dog sled.

 - You will need to dress warmly and wear boots or footwear appropriate to walking in snow.
 Check the temperature outside when you dress for your dogsled trip day.
 We may be able to provide you with extra layers, but you will get the most enjoyment out of your trip if you are dressed warmly.

 - Need extra clothes?
 Bearskin’s gift shop sells hats, gloves, long underwear, and warm socks.
 Another option, especially if you are headed back to a warm climate where you won’t need heavy clothes again: Stone Harbor in Grand Marais can rent you very warm clothes by Wintergreen.